goldenguy00/ror2skillsplusplus/README.md

 | Caustic Leap | ![Caustic Leap](https://gamepedia.cursecdn.com/riskofrain2_gamepedia_en/9/9e/Caustic_Leap.png?version=e067644005e3fbe939dc6c0e74cb680c) | `+20%` blast damage, `+30%` acid pool damage, and `+20%` acid pool size per level |
 | Frenzied Leap | ![Frenzied Leap](https://gamepedia.cursecdn.com/riskofrain2_gamepedia_en/9/96/Frenzied_Leap.png?version=05eb87da91cfb184824ae53eac148f4f) | `+25%` blast damage and `+15%` refunded time per level |
 | Epidemic | ![Epidemic](https://gamepedia.cursecdn.com/riskofrain2_gamepedia_en/9/9d/Epidemic.png?version=c285fc0546271c32d190c85ae8f5516b) | `+5` infection bounces, `+20%` infection range, and `+20%` on hit damage per level |

-## Found a bug?

-Bugs can be raised through the [project's GitLab issue tracker](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/issues/new?issuable_template=bug_report).

-The issue template has a section for the actual behviour observed, what you expected, and a sequence of steps to reproduce the bug.
-Filling out the bug template as much as possible is incredily helpful if the bug is obscure or occurs seemingly randomly.
-Screenshots are welcome.
-Bug fixing can be difficult sometimes so the more information provided the easier it is to fix and release.

-## Have a suggestion?

-If you have a suggestion you can log it through [project's GitLab issue tracker](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/issues/new?issuable_template=skill_suggestion).

-The best way to reach me is directly through discord, you can find me on the [modding community discord](https://discord.gg/5MbXZvd).
-I cannot guarentee responding to any pings in the discord.

-## FAQ

-**Will Skills++ support modded characters?**

-Yes.
-There is support for third party code to integrate with the Skills++ system.
-Guides are available [here](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/blob/feature/public-api/Documentation/supporting-modded-characters.md) alongside the mod's source code.

-**Skills++ makes the game a cakewalk.
-Do you recommend any other mods to balance the game?**

-I'd highly recommend harb's [Diluvian Difficulty](https://thunderstore.io/package/Harb/DiluvianDifficulty/) mod.
-It adds a new harder difficulty to the game that should level the playing fields a bit more.

-## Special thanks

-A very special thanks to the following people.
-They have been amazing people providing feedback and bug reports for the mod

-- K'Not Devourer of Worlds
-- Maxi
-- TEA